-Set forth below are the Directors, nominees for Directors and officers of the Fund, and their respective ages, business addresses, positions and terms of office, principal occupations during the past five years, and other directorships held by them at October 20, 2015.
+Set forth below are the Directors, nominees for Directors and officers of the Fund, and their respective ages, business addresses, positions and terms of office, principal occupations during the past five years, and other directorships held by them at October 18, 2016.
 Messrs.
 Harris, Walden and Lunder are each not considered an "interested person" of the Fund within the meaning of the Investment Company Act of 1940, as amended (the "1940 Act") (each an "Independent Director").
 Mr. Hellerman is considered an "interested person" of the Fund within the meaning of the 1940 Act (an "Interested Director") because he serves as the Fund's Chief Compliance Officer; however, he is not considered to be an "interested person" of the Adviser.
 Messrs.
 Dakos and Goldstein are each considered Interested Directors because of their affiliation with the Adviser and their positions as officers of the Fund.
+In the past 10 years there have been no legal proceedings against any of the directors, nominees or officers and none that are pending.

-Name, Address and Age Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director Other Directorships held by Director or Nominee for Director During the Past 5 Years INTERE STED DIRECTOR NOMI NEES Andrew Dakos (49) President as of October 2009.
+Name, Address and Age Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director Other Directorships held by Director or Nominee for Director During the Past 5 Years INTERE STED DIRECTOR NOM INEES Andrew Dakos (50) President as of October 2009.
 1 year; Since 2009 Member of the Adviser since 2009; Chief Compliance Officer of the Adviser from 2009-2012; Principal of the general partner of several private investment partnerships in the Bulldog Investors group of private funds.
-1 Director, The Mexico Equity and Income Fund, Inc.; Director, Emergent Capital, Inc. (f/k/a/ Imperial Holdings, Inc.); Director, BDCA Venture, Inc.; Director, Brantley Capital Corporation (until 2013) Phillip Goldstein (70) Chairman and Secretary as of October 2009.
+1 Director, Emergent Capital, Inc. (f/k/a/ Imperial Holdings, Inc.); Director, Crossroads Capital, Inc. (f/k/a BDCA Venture, Inc.); Director, The Mexico Equity and Income Fund, Inc. (until 2015); Director, Brantley Capital Corporation (until 2013).
+Phillip Goldstein (71) Chairman and Secretary as of October 2009.
 1 year; Since 2009 Member of the Adviser since 2009; Principal of the general partner of several private investment partnerships in the Bulldog Investors group of private funds.
-1 Chairman, Mexico Equity and Income Fund, Inc.; Director, MVC Capital, Inc.; Director, Emergent Capital, Inc. (f/k/a/ Imperial Holdings, Inc.); Chairman, Brantley Capital Corporation (until 2013); Director, ASA Ltd. (until 2013); Director, Korea Equity and Income Fund, Inc. (until 2012).
-Name, Address and Age Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director Other Directorships held by Director or Nominee for Director During the Past 5 Years Gerald Chief 1 year; Since Managing Director of 1 Director, Mexico Equity
+1 Chairman, Mexico Equity and Income Fund, Inc.; Director, MVC Capital, Inc.; Director, Emergent Capital, Inc. (f/k/a Imperial Holdings, Inc.); Director, Crossroads Capital, Inc. (f/k/a BDCA Venture, Inc.); Chairman, Brantley Capital Corporation (until 2013); Director, ASA Ltd. (until 2013); Director, Korea Equity and Income Fund, Inc. (until 2012).